-To understand supercookies, it’s important that you know what regular cookies are.
+To understand supercookies, you need to understand what regular cookies are.
 An HTTP cookie, usually just known as a cookie, is a small piece of code that’s downloaded to a user’s browser when they visit a website.
-The cookie stores small pieces of information that might be useful to the website, the user, and interactions between the two.
+The cookie stores small pieces of information useful to the website, the user, and interactions between the two.

-For example, when you put some items in your shopping cart at Amazon, those items are stored in a cookie, so you can leave Amazon and come back without emptying your cart.
+For example, when you put items in your Amazon shopping cart, those items store in a cookie.
+If you leave Amazon, when you return, your items remain in your cart.
 The cookie sends that information back to Amazon when you return to the site.

-Cookies can serve other functions too, like telling a website that you’re already logged in so you don’t have to log in again when you return.
-More controversially, third-party tracking cookies follow users around the Internet and report back to marketing and other companies telling them where you’ve been online.
+Regular cookies serve other functions too, like telling a website you are already logged in, so you don’t have to log in again when you return.
+More controversially, third-party tracking cookies follow you around the internet, reporting back to marketing and other companies about what you’re up to online.

-A supercookie is different — clearing your browsing data won’t help.
-This is because a supercookie isn’t really a cookie; it’s not stored in your browser.
+A supercookie is different.
+Clearing your browsing data doesn’t help.
+This is because a supercookie isn’t really a cookie; it is not stored in your browser.

-Instead, a piece of information that’s unique to a user’s connection is inserted into the HTTP header by an Internet service provider (ISP).
-This information uniquely identifies a device or, in the case of Verizon, a data plan, to the website being visited.
+Instead, an ISP inserts a piece of information unique to a user’s connection into the HTTP header.
+The information uniquely identifies any device.
+In the case of Verizon, it allowed the tracking of every website visited.

-Because this information is injected between the device and the server that it’s connecting to, there’s nothing that a user can do about it.
-It can’t be deleted, because it’s not stored on the device.
-Ad-blocking software can’t do anything about it, because it happens after the request leaves the device.
+Because the ISP injects the supercookie between the device and the server it is connecting too, there’s nothing the user can do about it.
+You cannot delete it, because it isn’t stored on your device.
+Ad and script blocking software cannot stop it, because it happens after the request leaves the device.

 The Dangers of Supercookies

-The potential for privacy violation here should be obvious — in most cases, cookies are tied to a single website, and can’t be shared with other site.
+The potential for privacy violation here should be obvious — in most cases, cookies are tied to a single website, and can’t be shared with another site.
 The UIDH can be revealed to any website and contains a potentially vast amount of information on a user’s habits and history.
-And we know that Verizon was advertising this capability to their partners, so it’s likely that this specific use of supercookies was intended to collect a lot of data for the purposes of selling it.
+Verizon was advertising this capability to its partners, too.
+It is highly likely this specific use of a supercookie intended to capture a lot of data to sell it.